kjempelodott/rickify/README.md

 ## You wouldn't get this from any other guy

 Get a copy of *Never Gonna Give You Up* in Ogg-format.
 You probably have to change the filename in line 3 in *rickroll.py*.
-Setup a transparent proxy on port 8080 and intercept HTTP requests to heads-akp.spotify.com.edgesuite.net:
+Setup a transparent proxy on port 8080:

 ```
-mitmproxy -T -p 8080 -s rickroll.py -i "heads-akp.spotify.com.edgesuite.net"
+mitmproxy -T -p 8080 -s rickroll.py
 ```